FCR Improvement Software for Call Centers

-Of the opportunities that contact centers have to improve their customer experience, the quickest and greatest individual wins typically come from improving CSR sources of error for repeat contacts.
-Whether they be will or skill issues, frontline CSR source of error accounts for roughly 40% of an average contact center’s customer experience (CX) fail-points.
-This translates to CX performance gaps between the top and bottom performing CSRs in an average contact center and accounts for roughly twice as many customer defections and 15% more repeat contacts.
-In an effort to try and drive improvement, the responsibility typically falls to a CSR’s manager or supervisor.
+Of the opportunities that contact centers have to improve their first call resolution (FCR), the quickest and greatest individual wins typically come from improving agent source of error for repeat contacts.
+Whether they be will or skill issues, roughly 40% of an average contact center’s fail-points are due to frontline agent source of error.
+This translates to performance gaps between the top and bottom performing agents in an average contact center, accounts for roughly twice as many customer defections, and 15% more repeat contacts.
+In an effort to drive improvement, the responsibility typically falls to an agent’s manager or supervisor.

-CSR’s are vital to organizations improving CX performance, hence, one would imagine that supervisors would be largely focused on coaching CSRs.
-Interestingly though, while many contact centers claim that their supervisors spend approximately 50% or more of their time coaching CSRs to improve CX, our research shows that it is much less.
-In most cases, four to five calls per CSR, per month are evaluated and CSRs are coached once a month for less than one hour.
-This means that, typically, a CSR receives only 1.5 days total coaching time on an annual basis, and in most cases, the coaching information is based on a traditional QA practice where the customers experience is judged from an internal perspective, rather than an external perspective where the customer is the judge of their experience.
-(For more details on best practices for incorporating VoC into your QA program to improve CX performance, please see our recent white paper on Customer Quality Assurance (CQA: Why it Works for Improving CX), or access our on-demand webinar to learn more.
+Agents are vital to organizations improving FCR performance, hence, one would imagine that supervisors would be largely focused on coaching agents.
+Interestingly though, while many contact centers claim that their supervisors spend approximately 50% or more of their time coaching agents to improve FCR, our research shows that it is much less.
+In most cases, four to five calls per agent, per month are evaluated and agents are coached once a month for less than one hour.
+This means that, typically, an agent receives only 1.5 days total coaching time on an annual basis, and in most cases, the coaching information is based on a traditional quality assurance (QA) practice where the customer's experience is judged from an internal perspective, rather than an external perspective where the customer is the judge of their experience.
+(For more details on best practices for incorporating the voice of the customer (VoC) into your QA program to improve FCR performance, please see our recent white paper on Customer Quality Assurance or access our on-demand webinar to learn more.

-Coaching is a skill that needs to be learned and practiced and can be challenging for supervisors who are promoted from the CSR level and not properly trained to coach CSRs.
-Many CSRs are uneasy about receiving call coaching from their supervisor because their coaching style tends to focus on the negative aspects of the call.
-Although there are always areas that a CSR can improve on for call handling, these aspects should not be the sole focus in a coaching session.
-The most common feedback SQM receives from CSRs about coaching is that their supervisor is not skilled at coaching them on how to improve their call resolution and Csat performance.
+Coaching is a skill that needs to be learned and practiced and can be challenging for supervisors who are promoted from the agent level and not properly trained to coach agents.
+Many agents are uneasy about receiving call coaching from their supervisor because their coaching style tends to focus on the negative aspects of the call.
+Although there are always areas an agent can improve upon for call handling, these aspects should not be the sole focus in a coaching session.
+The most common feedback SQM receives from agents about coaching, is that their supervisor is not skilled at coaching them on how to improve their call resolution and customer satisfaction (Csat) performance.

-It stands to reason that if the traditional QA process is not effective for helping improve call resolution and Csat, then how can a supervisor be successful at coaching to improve CSR performance when they are using the traditional QA process?
-SQM agrees with the vast majority of contact center professionals’ opinion that coaching CSRs is critical and using the VoC feedback for coaching CSRs is a best practice to improve CX performance.
-As an example of how to coach to VoC feedback, the below figure shows an ongoing four-step VoC CSR coaching model for helping CSRs improve call resolution and CX performance.
+It stands to reason that if the traditional QA process is not effective for helping improve call resolution and Csat, then how can a supervisor be successful at coaching to improve agent performance when they are using the traditional QA process?
+SQM agrees with the vast majority of contact center professionals’ opinions that coaching agents is critical for FCR improvement.
+Also, using VoC feedback for coaching agents is a best practice to improve FCR performance.
+As an example of how to coach to VoC feedback, the below figure shows an ongoing four-step VoC agent coaching model for helping agents improve call resolution and FCR performance.

-We welcome you to read case studies from SQM clients whose CSR Coaching Programs have demonstrated CX best practices which improved or helped maintain high CX performance.
-Also, to help you assess the effectiveness of your CSR coaching program, here are a few questions and points to consider:
+We welcome you to read case studies from SQM clients whose agent coaching programs have demonstrated best practices that improved or helped maintain high FCR performance.
+Also, to help you further assess the effectiveness of your agent coaching program, here are a few questions and points to consider:

-Motivating CSRs to use the desired customer service behaviors to improve CX and retaining the best CSRs are great challenges.
-This is where your CSR recognition program can be instrumental in supporting your CX improvement strategy.
-An effective recognition program will greatly help managers and supervisors in motivating CSRs to excel at providing call resolution at the world class level and to retain the top CX performing CSRs.
-It is important to note that 46% of customers whose call was not resolved felt the CSR could have done more to resolve their call.
-In many of those cases, the CSRs were not motivated to use the desired customer service behaviors to resolve customer calls.
+Motivating agents to use the desired customer service behaviors to improve FCR and retaining the best agents are great challenges.
+This is where your agent recognition program can be instrumental in supporting your FCR improvement strategy.
+An effective recognition program will greatly help managers and supervisors in motivating agents to excel in providing call resolution at the world class level and to retain the top performing agents.
+It is important to note that 46% of customers whose call was not resolved felt the agent could have done more to resolve their call.
+In many of those cases, the agents were not motivated to use the desired customer service behaviors to resolve customer calls.
 In other words, from a customer point of view, it was a will issue rather than a skill issue.

-A best practice is to recognize CSR behavior and reward VoC results in a frequent, descriptive, impactful, and personal manner, so that CSRs know what they are being recognized for and because it motivates them to continue to use the behaviors that helped them achieve the VoC results.
-SQM’s world class performing clients have common best practices as part of their recognition programs, in that they are:
+A best practice is to recognize agent behavior and reward VoC results in a frequent, descriptive, impactful, and personal manner.
+This way, agents know what they are being recognized for and it motivates them to continue to use the behaviors that helped them achieve the VoC results.
+SQM’s world class performing clients have common best practices as part of their recognition programs.
+More specifically, their recognition programs are:

 To be effective, your recognition program must drive results.
-It is not uncommon for contact centers to allocate significant resources to recognition programs that do not improve customer or employee experience.
+It is not uncommon for contact centers to allocate significant resources to recognition programs that do not improve customer or employee experiences.
 At their heart, successful recognition programs motivate employees’ willingness to improve, and world class organizations leverage that willingness through enabling highly effective coaching programs.
-By understanding how and what drives CSRs and leveraging that motivation through a well-designed coaching program of highly motivated individuals, CX improvement comes in two forms: you get longer-term wins from keeping top performers in their roles, while average to poor performers are motivated to continuously improve.

-Coaching and recognition go hand-in-hand to drive better employee engagement and great CX by galvanizing the relationship between a CSR and their supervisor as one that provides guidance and motivates individuals to improve the ways they deliver on your customers’ experiences.
+Coaching and recognition go hand-in-hand to drive better employee engagement and great FCR performance by galvanizing the relationship between an agent and their supervisor as one that provides guidance and motivates the agent to improve the ways they deliver on your customers’ experiences.